 The U.S. Navy under Admiral Yarnell had strong views about its

 duties in China, and when the Japanese captured Nanking, the U.S. Asiatic Fleet gunboat Panay was stationed 27

 December 1937, which sank the gunboat, killed two of its crew, and

 wounded fifty others.
-Roosevelt briefly considered
+Roosevelt briefly considered a distant naval

 When the Monocacy was asked by

 the Japanese to leave Kiukiang,

 zone, State again was inclined to accede but the Navy argued

 question became moot when the Japanese mined the Yangtze and reversed

 themselves, insisting the gunboat remain at Kiukiang.
 Out of fuel

 splinters from nearby mine explosions, Monocacy was eventually permitted to return to